Warlord: Vietnam

-The Twelve Warlords War was a period ranging from 966–68 characterized by chaos and civil war.
+The Twelve Warlords War was a period ranging from 966–968 characterized by chaos and civil war.
 The reason this period received the title of "Twelve Warlords War", or Anarchy of the 12 Warlords, is because of the struggle for power after the illegitimate succession to the throne by Dương Tam Kha after the death of Ngô Quyền.
-The ensuing two years were marked by local warlords rebelling in order to seize power within their local governments and challenging the Dương court.
+The ensuing two years were marked by local warlords rebelling in order to seize power within their local governments and challenging the Đường court.
 As a result, the country fractured into 12 regions, each led by a warlord.
-This resulted in conflicts and war among the regional warlords, who all sought to expand their territory and enhance their power.